Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

    :header: "Status Code","Description"
    :escape: \

-   "400","if `sticky` was specified and is `true` (or a truthy value) and `id` refers to submission rather than a comment" "403","`how` was not given, was of an invalid value, or you do not have the right mod privileges" "404","no `id` was given or the target could not be found"
+   "400","If `sticky` was specified and is `true` (or a truthy value) and `id` refers to submission rather than a comment."
+   "403","The `how` parameter was not given, was of an invalid value, or you do not have the right mod privileges."
+   "404","No `id` was given or the target could not be found."

 .. seealso:: https://www.reddit.com/dev/api/#POST_api_distinguish